trng/dstcmdlauncher/README.md

 .

 ## Advanced usage
+Create empty folder.
+Create shortcut to `StartDSTwithParams.cmd` within this folder.
+Run `StartDSTwithParams.cmd` via shortcut.
+All necessary filese/folders will be created within this folder.

-You can specify config file name in the command line (for example - via shortcut on desktop).
+Also - you can specify config file name in the command line via shortcut (for example - on desktop).

-With different configs you can run multiple dst servers on one computer.
+With different configs/folders you can run multiple dst servers on one computer.
+Only one copy of `StartDSTwithParams.cmd` and templates folders needed.